academe/csv-importer-improved/readme.txt

 This importer writes directly to the database.
 It does not go through the internal WordPress objects for creating posts etc. That may be an advantage to you (it will be faster for large imports) but do be aware of any data integrity issues that may arrise.

+Only UTF-8 encoding is supported, both with and without Byte Order Marks (BOM).

 The development repository for this plugin can be found here: